apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

     // STOPPED by ResourceManager.
     STOPPED_BY_RM = 0;

+    // TIMEOUT based on the executionTimeoutMilliSeconds
-    // TIMEOUT (when timeout of allocation set) TIMEOUT = 1;
+    TIMEOUT = 1;

-    // PREEMPTED BY SCHEDULER
+    // PREEMPTED by scheduler
     PREEMPTED_BY_SCHEDULER = 2;
   }

-  // UUID of allocation.
-  string allocationUUID = 1;
+  // UUID of the allocation that is released string uuid = 1;

-  // Why terminated
-  TerminationType terminationType = 2;
+  // Termination type of the released allocation TerminationType terminationType = 2;

-  // Message (for human readble) string message = 3;
+  // Any other human-readable message string message = 3;
 }
 ```